 By Maryam Rajavi

-Rajavi is the president-elect of the National Council of Resistance of Iran, a coalition of Iranian opposition groups committed to a democratic, secular and nonnuclear republic in Iran.
+Maryam Rajavi is the president-elect of the National Council of Resistance of Iran, which seeks the establishment of a democratic, secular, and non-nuclear Iran.